-An insurer carrying on life insurance business in Singapore is required to maintain the fund solvency margin and capital adequacy ratio as stipulated in the Insurance (Valuation and Capital) Regulations 2004 and MAS Notice 133.
-The Company maintains a Singapore Insurance Fund, for which it is required to maintain the financial resources at all times not less than the total risk requirement of the fund, as modified by any additional requirement imposed by the MAS.
-The capital adequacy requirement of a registered insurer shall at all times be such that the financial resources of the insurer are not less than the sum of the aggregate of the total risk requirement of all insurance funds (except for an insurance fund in respect of offshore policies) established and maintained by the insurer under the Insurance Act; and Minimum amount of SGD5 million, whichever is the higher.
+An insurer carrying on life insurance business in Singapore is required to maintain the fund solvency margin and Capital Adequacy Ratio as stipulated in the Insurance (Valuation and Capital) Regulations 2004 and MAS Notice 133, in accordance with the Insurance Act and under the RBC2 regulatory framework.
+The Company maintains a Singapore Insurance Fund, for which it is required to maintain the Financial Resources at all times not less than the total risk requirement of the fund, as modified by any additional requirement imposed by the MAS.
+The Capital Adequacy requirement shall at all times be such that the Financial Resources of the insurer are not less than: